 I love writing, and I write about many things.
-I try to only post encouraging, inspirational things on my blog, but once in a while I need to vent.
+I try to only post encouraging, inspirational things on my blog, but once in a while, I need to vent.
 If it’s something I think needs to be brought to everyone’s attention, I’ll post it.
-I did that a few times in the past when I wrote about Common Courtesy, and Unprofessional Professionals.
+I did that a few times in the past when I wrote about Common Courtesy and Unprofessional Professionals.

 Well, now I need to rant about something that happens to me almost on a daily basis.
 Several months ago, after a near miss with another driver, who was on my side of the road, in a curve, I tweeted a line that went something like this; “I’m tired of seeing someone, every day, jerk their steering wheel to get their car out of my lane, and back on their side of the road.”
 Rarely, does a day go by that it doesn’t happen.
-Usually the driver swerves in plenty of time, but I’ve had some close calls.
+Usually, the driver swerves in plenty of time, but I’ve had some close calls.
 It’s not the same driver most of the time either.
 It’s just becoming too much.

 This morning I had the closest call yet, without being struck by the offending vehicle.
-I thought it was just the typical, every day occurrence, but I guess the driver didn’t look up soon enough.
+I thought it was just the typical, everyday occurrence, but I guess the driver didn’t look up soon enough.
 They came within inches of us, and almost side-swiped my Jeep.
 I’m not the best driver in the world, in fact, when I was younger I was pretty careless.
-Now, I usually drive as close to the edge of the road as I possible can, and when another car gets too close to me, I don’t have anywhere to go except into the ditch.
+Now, I usually drive as close to the edge of the road as I possibly can, and when another car gets too close to me, I don’t have anywhere to go except into the ditch.
 This morning all I could do was hold the horn down and cringe.
 I didn’t even have time to pray.

 When I first noticed the number of these incidents rising, I remember several times asking, “What’s wrong with people?”
 Well, I think I have it figured out.
 More and more drivers today are not paying attention when they’re behind the wheel.
 Sounds simple, but it becomes more complicated when you think about the number of reasons they’re distracted.